 Bone density testing may show bone loss.

-Chemotherapy is usually used to treat multiple myeloma.
-It is most often given to prevent complications of multiple myeloma, such as bone fractures and kidney damage.
+Various types of medicines are used to treat multiple myeloma.
+They are most often given to prevent complications such as bone fractures and kidney damage.

 You can ease the stress of illness by joining a cancer support group.
 Sharing with others who have common experiences and problems can help you not feel alone.

 Outlook depends on the person's age and the stage of disease.
 In some cases, the disease progresses very rapidly.
 In other cases, it takes years for symptoms to appear.